 It became alive.

-One summer night, after the children had gone to bed, William found Lucas sitting on the back steps looking up at the stars over the city haze.
+One summer night, after the children were asleep, William found Lucas sitting on the back steps looking up at the stars above the city haze.

 “You should be asleep,” William said.